Pull to refresh

 Money Moves

-The $2.3 billion Intelerad deal marks the company's largest software acquisition since spinning off from GE, accelerating a pivot from hardware vendor to digital health platform
+The $2.3 billion Intelerad deal is the company's largest software acquisition since spinning off from GE, accelerating a pivot from hardware vendor to digital health platform

 Overview